Published by Jeremy. Last Updated on June 10, 2024.

 We originally wanted to compare this data to our 2022-2023 performance overall, but in looking at the data sets, we concluded that there was far too much variability in deep link performance YOY to draw any accurate comparisons.
 Our gross revenue was up, but the data was simply all over the place in that regard.

 This amounted to about 51% of our 2023-2024 earnings overall!
 This was across 630 bookings and three websites, including virtually all of the non-hotel products mentioned above.
-Our average commission on POP-only bookings was $10.52 per booking, including the non-hotel products also sold (we estimate an average of closer to $14.00 per booking with non-hotel products removed here).
+Our average commission on Nova-only bookings was $10.52 per booking, including the non-hotel products also sold (we estimate an average of closer to $14.00 per booking with non-hotel products removed here).

 So, what does this all mean?
 We can break out some data for further analysis and to draw some conclusions.